jabraham17/setup-chpl/README.md

 ### Example for Chapel version portabilty tests

 This simple example creates a matrix job to test multiple Chapel versions, communication layers, and backends on both x86_64 and ARM architectures.
-You can customize the OS, versions, communication layers, and backends as needed.
+You can customize this to fit your project's needs.

 ```yaml
 job: